boothj5/jarch/README.md

 A tool to verify the modularity and layering of Java source code.

-In summary, its a glorified packagae dependency analyser.
+In summary, its a glorified package dependency analyser.

 In more detail, it allows you to specify rules about the dependencies between functional areas and layers of your application, will check them, and inform